realpython/cookiecutter-flask-skeleton/README.md

 $ python manage.py runserver
 ```

-So access the application at the address [http://localhost:5000/](http://localhost:5000/)
+Access the application at the address [http://localhost:5000/](http://localhost:5000/)

 > Want to specify a different port?